-DAVID FOLKENFLIK, BYLINE: Well, in late October, Laura Logan, a star correspondent for CBS who's covered so much conflict there, presented this story to "60 Minutes'" viewers that really indicated a narrative in which American authorities were perhaps cavalier about taking security concerns seriously in Benghazi and the possible presence of a threat from Al-Qaida.
+DAVID FOLKENFLIK, BYLINE: Well, in late October, Lara Logan, a star correspondent for CBS who's covered so much conflict there, presented this story to "60 Minutes'" viewers that really indicated a narrative in which American authorities were perhaps cavalier about taking security concerns seriously in Benghazi - and the possible presence of a threat from al-Qaida.

-This former British security contractor, a guy named Dylan Davies, you know, offered this account of scaling a 12-foot wall the night of September 11th, 2012, during an attack on the U.S. consulate there in Benghazi.
-You know, he in fact encountered one of the attackers there and hit him in the face with the butt of a rifle, you know, taking the guy down.
+This former British security contractor, a guy named Dylan Davies, you know, offered this account of scaling a 12-foot wall the night of Sept.
+11th, 2012, during an attack on the U.S. consulate there in Benghazi - you know - and that he, in fact, encountered one of the attackers there and hit him in the face with the butt of a rifle, you know, taking the guy down.
 And it really was this very personalized, emotional core of this story that was intended to show that the U.S. authorities really hadn't taken those security concerns seriously.

 BLOCK: And then that reporting was called into question, which led up to this internal review.
 What did the review find?

 FOLKENFLIK: Well, you know, what didn't it find?
 I mean, there were a series of red flags raised by the guy who did the review for CBS.
-He's the executive producer of Standards and Practices, Al Ortiz.
-He found that "60 Minutes" and Laura Logan had failed to, you know, recognize that when this very contractor, Mr. Davies, had said, you know, I lied to my superior, my boss, after the fact, saying that I hadn't been there that night.
-At minimum, that suggested he hadn't been consistent in his story throughout.
+He's the executive producer of standards and practices, Al Ortiz.
+He found that "60 Minutes" and Lara Logan had failed to, you know, recognize that when this very contractor - Mr. Davies - had said, you know, I lied to my superior, my boss, after the fact, saying that I hadn't been there that night; at minimum, that suggested he hadn't been consistent in his story throughout.

-Laura Logan had made comments previously suggesting that she was predisposed to believe that the U.S. authorities hadn't taken this seriously.
-And that violates CBS' standards, as well, because they wanted her to come to this story with an open mind.
-Ortiz argued, you know, essentially that this was in conflict with CBS' practices.
 And Al Ortiz also found that "60 Minutes" failed to disclose that a book that Mr. Davies was promoting through this interview was published by a publishing house that itself was owned by CBS.
-And this, and a variety of other ways, Ortiz found that CBS had violated its covenant with its audience.
+And this - and a variety of other ways, Ortiz found that CBS had violated its covenant with its audience.